An elegant day at Ascot Racecourse during flat season

 Ascot Racecourse Flat Season — what to expect

-Ascot racecourse always seems to have a plethora of events happening, so check to see if any of them take your fancy.
+Ascot racecourse always has a variety of events happening, so check to see if any of them take your fancy.

 When we went, there was an international food festival taking place, as well as live cooking classes in a separate marquee.

 On that note, food and drink are aplenty, and there’s a lot of choice to choose from.
 I went for the fully loaded chicken, pesto and veggie crepe, which was perfect to munch on while watching the races.

 I use the quotation marks here, because the quantity’s far from that of a tasting.
 In fact, my friend and I only managed 1 sad glass each.

 There are also plenty of stalls to buy Ascot souvenirs, or other edible goods if you’d like to take something back for loved ones.

 Alongside the spectacle of the dressing-up, the main draw of Ascot is of course the horse racing.
 Though by no means a fan, and with zero knowledge of the sport, I thoroughly enjoyed watching the racing.

 I’m a complete newbie to horse racing, and if you’d like to bet, I recommend buying tokens online.
 There are 2 reasons why I suggest this: